 9. Mouse-lock command: It is used to lock your mouse and so your cursor won’t be moved outside LDPlayer.

 10. Click multiple dots.
 (Only available for the version 3.55 or later)

 press-1 855 487 #open/close doors

 press-2 823 275 #pick up the first item

 press-3 1155 322 #exit vehicles

 press-4 640 440 #revive

-Many other functions can come true as long as you are imaginative.
+Many other macro combos can come true as long as you are imaginative about our Macro feature.